 When you've recharged your batteries, you can head out to Los Padres National Forest that starts just outside the town with hiking routes and mountain views aplenty.

-13. Go for glamour and charm in Santa Barbara, Montecito and Solvang
+13. Santa Barbara, Montecito and Solvang

 4 hours 20 minutes from San Diego

-If you want to extend your trip to Los Angeles and Malibu (see #11 above) or just want to avoid the endless traffic-filled freways, you can keep going along the coast past Malibu until you reach the much more relaxed Santa Barbara.
+If you want to extend your trip to Los Angeles and Malibu (see #11 above) or just want to avoid the endless traffic-filled freeways, you can keep going along the coast past Malibu until you reach the much more relaxed Santa Barbara.

 The moment you arrive, you'll see why so many people like to visit or even move here.
 Santa Barbara oozes old school Californian glamour.

-From the old Mission Santa Barbara to the palm tree lined waterfront, you will get a sense of classic chic all over the place.
+From the Old Mission Santa Barbara to the palm tree lined waterfront, you will get a sense of classic chic all over the place.
 Although Santa Barbara dates back to the late 1700s, much of the city was rebuilt after a major earthquake in 1925 so the buildings you will see will be from the 1920s and 1930s, built in Spanish Colonial Revival style.

 While rich people move to live in Santa Barbara, the super rich opt for the hillside suburb of Montecito.
 You can check out what it's like by visiting Casa del Herrero which is an open house museum and the Lotusland botanical garden.
 Keep your eyes peeled for the likes of Oprah who live in this quiet town.